lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 A variation of this technique can be used to find the intersection of two linked lists.
-Instead of detecting a cycle, we are given a linked list with two heads the intersect and want to find the point of intersection.
+Instead of detecting a cycle, we are given a linked list with two heads that intersect and want to find the point of intersection.
 We again use two pointers, one at the first head and the other at the second, but move both forward at the same rate until they are equal.
 The trick being that when either pointer reaches the end, we change the pointers reference to be the head of the opposite starting point and traverse a second time.
-Eventually the two pointers will either meet at a single node or both have None reference.
+Eventually the two pointers will either meet at a single node or both have $\mathtt{None}$ reference.

 *Python Implementation*